Sinewyk/DERP/README.md

 # Status

-It works with tons of glue patching everywhere ...
+It works with tons of glue patching everywhere ... consider this as a BETA for now.
+Working, but needs tons of work.

 ## Roadmap

   * Finalize CRUD operations for db and in-memory regardings jobs/workers/workloads
+  * Shift from standard TCP to TSL/SSL, WS to WSS, and maybe add a password to our database (-.-').
   * When works will come with their own libs and stuff, will need to shift the focus from "one exec" to one a zip containing exec + libs.
   * No idea right now concerning timeouts of tcp sockets.
   * Find a more elegant way to handle the new jobs request, going through kaazing works but ...